 Part-time and Casual Employees

+9.1 Full-Time

+A Full-time Employee is one who is employed to work 38 ordinary hours per week or works an average of 38 ordinary hours per week pursuant to clause 23.2.

-9.1 Part-time
+9.2 Part-time

 A Part-time Employee is one who is appointed by the Employer to work a specified number of hours each roster cycle which are less than those prescribed for a Full-time Employee.
 Before commencing employment, the Employer and Employee will agree in writing on: